hippware/dawdle/README.md

 SQS delays are limited to 15 minutes.
 We handle longer delays by using multiple chained messages, so factor this into any capacity calculations you're doing.

+## The Road To 1.0
+We are still doing some experimentation to get a feel for what works best.
+The core of Dawdle is working well, and we are mostly refining and focusing internal message handling.
+Some of the ideas on this list are speculative and may not make it into the 1.0 release.
+We are happy to listen to feedback on any of these features, and pull requests are always welcome.

+* More backends (RabbitMQ?, Redis?, GCP pub/sub?)
+* More robust local delivery of events
+* Having multiple backend queues configured at once (i.e., SQS and RabbitMQ)
+* Having multiple instances of a single backend (i.e., multiple SQS queues)
+* Allowing more discretion on when and where events are handled

+That last item would allow, for example, having an instance of the application that generates events, and another instance that only processes certain events.
+So, some events would be handled in the main application, while other, more expensive events, could be handled on nodes that aren't loaded with other work.